sandredd/cs404.1-1/program3.md

 Merge Sort
 ----------
 Implement top-down mergesort.
+While implementing mergesort, if you need to make a copy of a generic array (e.g. for the auxiliary array), you can use `Arrays.copyOf(input, input.length);`.
 Once you have a working implementation, make the following improvements to your implementation:

 ### Use insertion sort for small subarrays
 For subarrays of size less than or equal to 5, cut off to insertion sort.